Erica Leerhsen: 2010s

 Leerhsen filmed a comedic short film entitled First Dates, exploring the dating scene of several single people.
 The production premiered at the AFI screening room in Los Angeles on January 8, 2011.
 She made one-episode appearances in The Good Wife in 2011 and in Person of Interest in 2012.
 She portrayed the next-door neighbor of a bipolar and butterfly-obsessed elderly lady (Barbara Steele) in The Butterfly Room, an Italian–American horror production, produced by Ethan Wiley and directed by Jonathan Zarantonello.
 The film premiered throughout the European film circuit in 2012, and was released in Italy on June 6, 2014, and in the US in one theater on April 11, 2014.
 Leerhsen starred in the low-budget horror The Message, which premiered at the 2012 Cape Fear Independent Film Festival and revolved around a young woman who is forced to come to terms with her personality flaws.

 Leerhseen starred in the independent thriller Phobia, as Lesley Parker, a female doctor in the 19th century dedicated to help a group of people with their phobias who becomes embroiled in a murder mystery surrounding a patient that may be a vampire.
 The film was released on September 1, 2013.
 She played a supporting role in Mischief Night, a small-scale slasher released on October 30, 2013, for DVD and a limited theatrical run.

 Leerhsen appeared in Woody Allen romantic comedy Magic in the Moonlight (2014) portraying the role of Caroline, a member of a rich American family in the 1920s French Riviera.
 The film, starring Emma Stone, Jacki Weaver, Colin Firth, and Marcia Gay Harden, received mixed reviews from critics, but was an arthouse success.
 Her work in the movie marked the fourth time Leerhsen has worked with Allen, who praised her for her acting abilities; "Every time I cast her, she comes through without fail.
 She shows up, she asks no questions, she does the character — I have no idea how she has worked it out — and it’s always effective".

 Personal life

 In February 2007, she married professional cyclist Antony Galvan, but the couple divorced in 2008.
-She currently lives in Los Angeles, California with her husband Davis Wilson, whom she married on June 29, 2012.
+As of 2014, she lives in Los Angeles, California with her husband Davis Wilson, whom she married on June 29, 2012.
 Besides acting, Leerhsen enjoys yoga, running, and playing basketball.